Rubenstein School Campus

 University of Vermont Watershed Alliance

 The University of Vermont Watershed Alliance is an Extension program in partnership with Lake Champlain Sea Grant and the Rubenstein School.
 Their primary objective is to increase awareness and knowledge of watershed issues in Vermont youth.
 The Alliance provides curriculum, equipment, and instructors to K-12 schools and youth groups participating in their programs, as well as support and guidance to teachers who wish to integrate watershed education into their curriculum.

 Vermont Cooperative Fish & Wildlife Research Unit

-The Cooperative Research Units were created to enhance graduate education in fisheries and wildlife sciences and facilitate cooperative research among federal and state natural resource agencies and universities.
-Research at the Vermont Cooperative Fish & Wildlife Research Unit is problem-oriented and provides cooperators (Vermont Department of Fish and Wildlife, the University of Vermont, U.S. Geological Survey, and Wildlife Management Institute) and other agencies with useful and practical information needed to understand and manage fish and wildlife resources in Vermont.
+The U.S. Geological Survey (USGS) Cooperative Research Units were created to enhance graduate education in fisheries and wildlife sciences and facilitate cooperative research among federal and state natural resource agencies and universities.
+Research at the Vermont Cooperative Fish & Wildlife Research Unit, located in the Rubenstein School, is problem-oriented and provides cooperators (Vermont Department of Fish and Wildlife, the University of Vermont, USGS, and Wildlife Management Institute) and other agencies with useful and practical information needed to understand and manage fish and wildlife resources in Vermont.

 Vermont Water Resources and Lake Studies Center

 The Vermont Water Resources and Lake Studies Center at the University of Vermont is one of 54 institutes established by Congress through the Water Resources Research Act of 1964.
 Throughout its history, the Center has served the citizens of the state of Vermont by funding research on major issues of concern to the state, by disseminating and distributing information on water resources throughout Vermont, and by helping to educate students about the various aspects of water resources.
 The Center is administered in the Rubenstein School.